LSSI-ETH/meta-learning-for-protein-engineering/README.md

 The following data is provided in `data/` to facilitate ease of use:
 1. preprocessed NGS data in `data/4d5` and `data/5a12`
-2. Fully processed train, meta, validation, and test sets are planned for upload.
+2. Fully processed clean datasets have been uploaded in `data/preprocessed_full_datasets`
+3. Train, meta, validation, and test sets are planned for upload.
 In the meantime, one can curate the data into train, val, meta, and test sets for each learning task via the preprocessing pipeline described in Step 1 below.

 ## Reproducing Study Results